Abstract

 Acknowledgements

-We thank Debidatta Dwibedi and Matthew O’Kelly for excellent feedback on improving this manuscript, Anelia Angelova, Jean-Jacques Slotine, Jonathan Tompson, Maria Attarian, Shuran Song, for fruitful technical discussions, Kan Huang for applications support, Ahmed Omran, Aren Jensen, Malcolm Slaney, Karolis Misiunas for advice on audio models, and Cody Wanner for YouTube videos.
+We thank Debidatta Dwibedi, Matthew O’Kelly, and Kevin Zakka for excellent feedback on improving this manuscript, Anelia Angelova, Jean-Jacques Slotine, Jonathan Tompson, Shuran Song, for fruitful technical discussions, Kan Huang for applications support, Ahmed Omran, Aren Jensen, Malcolm Slaney, Karolis Misiunas for advice on audio models, and Cody Wanner for YouTube videos.